-After Bangladesh gained independence these women were ignored by a society where rape is seen as a source of shame for the victim.
+After Bangladesh gained independence, these women were excluded by a society where rape is seen as a source of shame.
 They were silenced, ostracised and forgotten - we want to help break this silence.
 The piece uses physical performance, choreography and animation interwoven with films of the real Birangona women's accounts to tell their stories.

 In August 2013, Komola Collective travelled to Bangladesh to film Birangona women's firsthand accounts and produce a research and development (R&D) theatrical piece based on their footage.
-Following our UK tour earlier in 2014, we have recently toured our show around Bangladesh, where the play was originally created.
+We returned to the UK to develop the piece further, and toured the final production in the UK in the spring of 2014, before returning to tour it in Bangladesh, where the play was originally created.